-- 1. In the BEST SHOT Mode, select "Multi SR Zoom" (page 92). - 2.
-Press the shutter button to shoot.
+1. In the BEST SHOT Mode, select "Multi SR Zoom" (page 89).

 - Multi SR Zoom is effective when you want to capture delicate textures. - The following functions are disabled when shooting with Multi SR Zoom.
-Single SR Zoom, Triple Self-timer, Sharpness, Contrast, Remote Capture, High Speed CS, AF CS, Handsfree, Make-up Level - With Multi SR Zoom, the flash setting automatically becomes (Flash Off). - Shooting with this function automatically sets Anti Shake to "Standard" (page 121), but large movement of the camera or subject make it impossible to achieve the desired shot. - Depending on shooting conditions and image composition, Multi SR Zoom may not be able to produce the desired result. - When shooting with this feature, "ISO 12800" cannot be selected for "ISO" (page 53).
+Single SR Zoom, Triple Self-timer, Sharpness, Contrast, Remote Capture, High Speed CS, AF CS, Handsfree, Make-up Level - With Multi SR Zoom, the flash setting automatically becomes 🕲 (Flash Off). - Shooting with this function automatically sets Anti Shake to "Standard" (page 114), but large movement of the camera or subject make it impossible to achieve the desired shot. - Depending on shooting conditions and image composition, Multi SR Zoom may not be able to produce the desired result. - When shooting with this feature, "ISO 12800" cannot be selected for "ISO" (page 51).